-The most recent scientific advice published by ICES highlights the ongoing severely depleted status of a number of key fish stocks, many of which are now jointly managed with the UK.
-Examples include West of Scotland cod, Celtic Sea cod, Irish Sea whiting and cod, herring in the Irish Sea, Celtic Sea and southwest of Ireland, and North Sea cod among others.
-All of these stocks are below the biomass limit reference point, and for most of them, the ICES advice is for a strong reduction in catches, or even zero catch.
+The most recent scientific advice published by ICES highlights the continued severely depleted status of a number of key fish stocks, many of which are now jointly managed with the UK.
+Examples include Celtic Sea and Irish Sea whiting, Celtic Sea cod, herring in the Irish Sea, Celtic Sea and southwest of Ireland, and as of this year also Irish Sea sole and Celtic Sea pollack.
+All of these stocks are below the biomass limit reference point, and for all of them the ICES advice is for zero catch.
 With climate change also likely to be affecting the resilience of some fish populations, effective efforts to recover these stocks are needed more urgently than ever.

 We are extremely concerned that limited effort has been made by all parties involved to apply effective recovery measures while TACs continue to exceed scientific advice.
+In this context, it is also worth recalling the recent Opinion by Advocate General Ćapeta that indeed the CFP's 2020 MSY deadline applies to all stocks, without exception, i.e. including stocks primarily caught as bycatch.
 These stocks are a public resource and recovering them is a necessity to contribute to a healthy resilient marine ecosystem and to provide long-term benefits to dependent coastal communities.